SkylerBurger/my_configs/README.md

   - [GitHub repo](https://github.com/lanoxx/tilda)
 - **`fusuma`**:
   - Follow instruction in the [GitHub repo](https://github.com/iberianpig/fusuma)
+  - Unless things have changed you will have to disable Wayland
+    - `sudo nano /etc/gdm3/custom.conf` then uncomment or set `WaylandEnable=false`
   - Create`fusuma` directory in `~/.config`
   - Add `config.yml` to `~/.config/fusuma`
   - Add to startup applications